 You could bake a different princess birthday cake for every year of your daughter’s childhood.
 Since she'll likely grow out of the princess phase at some point, here are some ideas to narrow things down:

-One popular idea is to make a castle-shaped cake using a molded cake pan (compare prices) or to build one yourself using cakes made in loaf pans and adding ice cream cones that serve as turrets.
+One popular idea is to make a castle-shaped cake using a molded cake pan or to build one yourself using cakes made in loaf pans and adding ice cream cones that serve as turrets.

 How about following a princess and the pea cake idea from Family Fun that involves stacking several rectangular cakes that are frosted different colors or covered in various fondant designs so they look like mattresses.
 Place a fondant princess or a plastic doll on top, under a fondant bedspread, and set a green “pea” made from fondant or frosting at the bottom of the mattresses.